-- Appointed October 1, 2019.
-Compensation for 2019 reflects partial year compensation. - (1) Reflects the aggregate grant date fair value recognized for financial statement reporting purposes in accordance with ASC Topic 718.
-With respect to performance-based stock awards, the grant date fair value is calculated assuming the probable outcome of achievement, which on the grant date was expected to be 100% of the target equity incentive award amount, rather than the value of the actual award earned on the date when issued to the officer.
-For the assumptions underlying the valuation of these awards see Note 15 to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021, filed with the SEC on February 25, 2022.
+- (1) Reflects the aggregate grant date fair value recognized for financial statement reporting purposes in accordance with ASC Topic 718.
+With respect to performance-based stock awards and LTIP Units, the grant date fair value is calculated assuming the probable outcome of achievement, which on the grant date was expected to be 100% of the target equity incentive award amount, rather than the value of the actual award earned on the date when issued to the officer.
+For the assumptions underlying the valuation of these awards see Note 15 to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, filed with the SEC on February 24, 2023.
 With respect to discretionary stock grants, the grant date fair value is calculated as of the date of grant. - (2) Amounts shown in the "Non-Equity Incentive Plan Compensation" column reflect the incentive cash awards granted at the beginning of each year, earned based on performance during that fiscal year and paid in the following fiscal year.
-The 2021 awards are described in further detail under the headings "Performance-Based Incentive Compensation" and "Incentive Cash Bonus" in the Compensation Discussion and Analysis and are also reflected in the table "Grants of Plan-Based Awards in Fiscal Year 2021" under the column "Estimated Future Payouts Under Non-Equity Incentive Plan Awards." - (3) Includes \$53,253, \$105,997, and \$94,986 for Mr. Kevin P. Reilly, Jr. and \$340,989, \$269,028, and \$392,910 for Mr. Sean E. Reilly for the personal use of the Company aircraft in 2021, 2020 and 2019, respectively, as further described below.
-For Mr. Johnson, includes \$4,411 for the personal use of the Company aircraft and \$16,844 for storage of household goods in 2021, \$43,579 for storage of household goods in 2020 and \$81,817 for moving and relocation expenses in 2019 in connection with his relocation to Baton Rouge, LA.
-The amounts included in the "All Other Compensation" column also include the following perquisites provided to our named executive officers (except as otherwise indicated), which are valued at the Company's incremental cost, none of which individually exceeded \$25,000: (a) personal use of a Company car, (b) Company-paid health insurance premiums and medical reimbursements, (c) personal use of a Company-owned recreational facility by Mr. Sean E. Reilly and Mr. Kevin P. Reilly, Jr. and (d) Company-paid premiums for term life insurance for Mr. Kevin P. Reilly, Jr in 2020 and 2019.
+The 2022 awards are described in further detail under the headings "Performance-Based Incentive Compensation" and "Incentive Cash Bonus" in the Compensation Discussion and Analysis and are also reflected in the table "Grants of Plan-Based Awards in Fiscal Year 2022" under the column "Estimated Future Payouts Under Non-Equity Incentive Plan Awards." - (3) Includes \$56,317, \$53,253, and \$105,997 for Mr. Kevin P. Reilly, Jr. and \$513,534, \$340,989, and \$269,028 for Mr. Sean E. Reilly for the personal use of the Company aircraft in 2022, 2021 and 2020, respectively, as further described below.
+For Mr. Johnson, includes \$4,411 for the personal use of the Company aircraft and \$16,844 for storage of household goods in 2021, and \$43,579 for storage of household goods in 2020 related to his relocation to Baton Rouge, LA.
+Also includes \$59,400 for each of Mr. Kevin P. Reilly, Jr. and Mr. Johnson and \$118,800 for Mr. Sean Reilly in respect of dividends paid on unvested LTIP Units during 2022.
+The amounts included in the "All Other Compensation" column also include the following perquisites provided to our named executive officers (except as otherwise indicated), which are valued at the Company's incremental cost, none of which individually exceeded \$25,000: (a) personal use of a Company car, (b) Company-paid health insurance premiums and medical reimbursements, (c) personal use of a Company-owned recreational facility by Mr. Sean E. Reilly and Mr. Kevin P. Reilly, Jr. and (d) Company-paid premiums for term life insurance for Mr. Kevin P. Reilly, Jr in 2020.
 Executives also have access to a country club at which the Company has a membership, but each executive pays all fees related to such personal use, resulting in no additional incremental cost to the Company.